Good news! Leave encashment (calculating unused leaves for resigned employees) can now be calculated automatically in Talenox. 😁

 NOTE: Do not edit the Remarks section - “Annual Leave Encashment” as this might affect the automation process of the new leave encashment field in payroll.

-Below are the formulas that are used for leave encashment calculation done in Talenox:
+Below are the formulas that you can use for leave encashment calculation if you are processing for non-resigned employees (current active employees) in payroll:

-Formula: (Monthly Gross rate of pay** x 12 months) / (52 weeks x number of working days each week) x No. of leave days left to encash
+Formula: (Monthly Basic or Gross rate of pay** x 12 months) / (52 weeks x number of working days each week) x No. of leave days left to encash

-Formula: (Monthly Gross rate of pay** x 12 months) / (52 weeks x 7 days) x number of leave days left to encash
+Formula: [(Monthly Basic or Gross rate of pay** x 12 months) / 365 days] x number of leave days left to encash

 **NOTE: Do ensure that your calculations of Gross rate of pay includes allowances that an employee is entitled to under a contract of service.
 (MOM)